lorenzotomada/NS_continuation/tutorial.md

 Also in this case, the two quantities under investigation exhibit similar qualitative behaviour.

 However, the behaviour of these quantities is qualitatively different from the case described before: after the initial phase in which the relative distance decreases, it does not stabilize around a fixed quantities.
-Instead, it reaches a minimum corresponding to the instant of time in which the symmetrical configuration is reached.
+Instead, it reaches a local minimum corresponding to the instant of time in which the symmetrical configuration is reached.

-As the solution begins to bend towards a wall, the relative distance starts to increase, and then eventually decreases until the steady state is reached.
+As the solution begins to bend towards a wall, the relative distance starts to increase, and then eventually decreases until the steady state is reached (which corresponds to a global minimum in the relative distances beetween iterations).

-Also, while in the steady case the relative distance reached $10^{-6}$ pretty early, here this did not happend for a much longer time.
+Also, while in the steady case the relative distance reached $10^{-6}$ pretty early, here this did not happend for a much longer time, indicating that the impossibility to observe the bifurcation in the first case was likely not a consequence of us not observing the system for a sufficient amount of time.

 ---

 The two take-home messages are the following:
 - mesh refinement on its own might not be sufficient to allow observing the bifurcating behaviour of the solution;
 - the threshold $\tau$ (that is, `stopping_criterion`) is crucial to observe the bifurcating behaviour: even for relatively low values, such as $10^{-4}$, it is possible to overlook the bifurcation, mistakenly assuming that the steady state has been already reached!